Henry Shaw (antiquary)

 Henry Shaw (1800–1873) was an English architectural draughtsman, engraver, illuminator, and antiquary.

 Life

-Shaw was born in London on 4 July 1800, and first developed his drawing.
+Shaw was born in London on 4 July 1800.
 He was elected a Fellow of the Society of Antiquaries of London in 1833.
 He died at Broxbourne, Hertfordshire, on 12 June 1873.

 Works

 Stained glass window of c.1340 in Tewkesbury Abbey Church, by Shaw.

 Medieval chair from St Mary's Hall in Coventry, period Henry VI/Edward IV.
 Drawing by Shaw from Specimens of Ancient Furniture (1836).

 Shaw was employed by John Britton on his Cathedral Antiquities of England, supplying illustrations of Wells Cathedral and Gloucester.
-In 1823 he published A Series of Details of Gothic Architecture, and in 1829, with plates drawn and engraved by himself, The History and Antiquities of the Chapel at Luton Park; the florid Gothic architecture of Luton Park was destroyed by fire in 1843.
+In 1823 he published A Series of Details of Gothic Architecture, and in 1829 he published The History and Antiquities of the Chapel at Luton Park with plates drawn and engraved by himself.
+Luton Park was destroyed by fire in 1843.
 Other antiquarian works were: